oinak/regularity/README.md

 `atLeast(n, pattern)`: Specify that the pattern or identifer should appear n or more times

 `atMost(n, pattern)`: Specify that the pattern or identifer should appear n or less times

+The following options methods are supported (may be called just once each):

+`insensitive()`: Specify that the pattern doesn't distinguish between upcase and lowercase

+`mulltiLine()`: Specify that the pattern may span along several lines

+`global()`: Specify that all ocurrences of the pattern are matched instead of just the first

 The DSL methods are chainable, meaning they return `this`.
 You can also call `regex` on a Regularity object to return a RegExp object created from the specified pattern.